 Journey Home Can Help

-At Journey Home, we work with women who struggle with a variety of presenting problems such as depressive disorders, anxiety disorders, body image issues, ADHD and other learning issues, academic struggles, and low self-esteem.
+At Journey Home, we work with people who struggle with a variety of presenting problems such as depressive disorders, anxiety disorders, body image issues, ADHD and other learning issues, academic struggles, and low self-esteem.
 The emphasis with these young clients is to assist them in maintaining success in academic, vocational, social, and career goals and plans.

 We focus on guiding students through our whole-person approach to growth and development.
 Together with their clinician, students will focus on the creation of specific skills and goals to strive toward.
-This comprehensive approach provides the structure, support, and mentoring for young women to move on from Journey Home West as empowered young women, ready to successfully launch into their lives.
+This comprehensive approach provides the structure, support, and mentoring for teens to move on from Journey Home West as empowered young women, ready to successfully launch into their lives.
 For more information please call (855) 918-0032.